joshtlalonde/SYSC3303-G27/Iteration-2/StateMachine Notes.md

 # TODO
 - We should be coming up with some states and how they interact by Monday.
   - That way we can have something to go off of once we're done midterms.
+  - Try to come up with as many states as you can think of
+    - We need the states of the elevator and scheduler (ex: moving, request)
+    - And what actions/events occur between the states (ex: button click, doors closed)
 - This is my suggestion on how we should continue working in github
   - Create a Branch with your name
   - Make changes to the files as needed